devashishsharma2302/squealy/README.md

 ```
 export KEY=VALUE
 ```
-- DATABASE_URL - This is the database that will be used by squealy internally for user management.
+- DATABASE_URL(Configure this only if you don't want to use the default sqlite db) - This is the database that will be used by squealy internally for user management.
 - QUERY_DB - This is the DB used to run the queries on.
 Enter comma separated URLs for multiple DBs.
 - ADMIN_USERNAME - This is the default admin's username that would be created with the first migration command.
 - ADMIN_PASS - This is the password for the default admin user.